Jevremovac: Greenhouse

 The greenhouse, built in 1892, covers an area of 500 m2.
 The parts of the greenhouse were transported from Germany, and it took 6 month to reassemble the object.
 At the time of its construction, it was one of the biggest greenhouses in this part of Europe.
-Over 1,000 species of tropical and sub-tropical plants are being nursed, including Canary Island Date Palm, European Fan Palm, and Peruvian cactus (Cereus peruvianus).
+Over 1,000 species of tropical and sub-tropical plants are being nursed, including Canary Island date palm, European Fan Palm, and Peruvian cactus (Cereus peruvianus).
 The greenhouse is protected by the law for its architectural values.
 It consists of two wings, which are connected via the central dome.

 The parts for the greenhouse were made in Dresden, then transported to Belgrade and assembled.
 It was built in the Victorian-secession style.
 Garden's manager Nedeljko Košanin ordered another greenhouse built in the same style in 1922.
 He planned to populate the existing one with the local species, and the new one with the foreign plants.
-It is not known why the plan wasn't implemented.
+It is not known why the plan was not implemented.

 It was reconstructed in 1970.
 After partially collapsing in June 2005, it was thoroughly reconstructed, that is, completely deconstructed and then built again, from 2012 to 3 October 2014.

 Some of the exhibits in the greenhouse are wild banana tree, coffee tree and numerous orchids.
-There is a collection of 400 cacti species.
+There is a collection of 400 cactus species.

 Herbarium

-The herbarium, founded in 1860 and named after Josif Pančić, accommodates rich collections of plants originating from the Balkan peninsula and the rest of Europe containing around 120,000 herbarium sheets and over 300,000 dried specimens.
+The herbarium, founded in 1860 and named after Josif Pančić, accommodates rich collections of plants originating from the Balkan Peninsula and the rest of Europe containing around 120,000 herbarium sheets and over 300,000 dried specimens.
 It includes 16,000 sheets originally gathered by Pančić himself and specimens of some species which are extinct today.